farhantamzid/text-to-speech-app/README.md

 **Speak It** transforms written text into natural speech in real-time, providing an accessible and intuitive interface for text-to-speech conversion.
 Built with modern web technologies, it offers precise control over voice characteristics while maintaining a sleek, minimalist design.

 Whether you're creating content for accessibility, learning pronunciation, or simply want to listen to text instead of reading it, Speak It delivers a seamless experience across all devices — with zero dependencies and no server requirements.
+Try it now at [https://farhantamzid.github.io/text-to-speech-app/](https://farhantamzid.github.io/text-to-speech-app/).

 ## Key Features